 At the end of 2019, a novel strain of coronavirus (COVID-19) emerged and spread globally.
-The World Health Organization has since declared the state of a global pandemic.
 The COVID-19 pandemic and related measures taken by the authorities in the jurisdictions of the Company's operations are disrupting financial and commodity markets, supply chains, and affecting production and sales across different industries in private and public sectors.

-In 2020, the Company's operations, financial position and performance have not been significantly impacted.
+The Company's operations, financial position and performance have not been significantly impacted in 2020 and 2021.
 This is primarily due to the nature of the Company's operations which are considered to be essential services.
 However, the extent to which COVID-19 may further impact the Company's operations, its consolidated financial position and performance remains uncertain, and will depend on further developments, including the duration and spread of the outbreak, its impact on the Company's customers, suppliers and employees and actions taken by governments.